Tw1ddle/MarkovNameGenerator/lib/README.md

 ## Notes
 * Many of the concepts used for the generator were suggested in [this article](http://www.roguebasin.com/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme) by Jeffrey Lund.
-* The haxelib supports every Haxe target.
+* The haxelib is written in plain Haxe and so supports every Haxe target.
 * If you have any questions or suggestions then [get in touch](https://twitter.com/Sam_Twidale) or open an issue.